websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/using-workflows/workflow-designer/creating-workflow-tasks.md

 1. Double-click on the _End Node_ and rename it to _Approved_.
 1. Click the _Publish_ button at the bottom to publish your workflow.

 Nice job!
 You've created your first workflow and learned how the workflow designer works.
 You can create much more powerful workflows with other node types, such as [Forks and Joins](./forks-and-joins-reference.md) or [Conditions](./condition-node-reference.md).
+These are covered next.

 ## Additional Information